 - All class meetings, organization meetings, and school activities must be scheduled in advance with the principal and placed on the master calendar by the sponsor or coach.
-The sponsor or coach must be present for all meetings and activities. - Meetings and activities scheduled at night preceding a school day must end by 10:00 PM. - Students may not use the gym or other school facilities during or after school hours without supervision from a faculty member.
+The sponsor or coach must be present for all meetings and activities. - Students may not use the gym or other school facilities during or after school hours without supervision from a faculty member.